a-schaefers/grubbe-mkconfig/readme.md

-### The problem encountered
+### ABOUT
+grubbe-mkconfig is a primitive script which can be used as a beadm wrapper to automatically generate ZFS boot environment GRUB menu entries in Linux.

 Linux users have various beadm ports available, such as https://github.com/TemptorSent/beadm, but unlike FreeBSD or OpenIndiana, Linux-beadm created boot environments do not display automatically in the GRUB menu.

-### Working around this GRUB limitation
-grubbe-mkconfig is a primitive script which can be used as a beadm wrapper to automatically generate ZFS boot environment GRUB menu entries in Linux.
+I am aware there is some grub-related code in these various beadm scripts that is disabled by default, but on first appearance it looked messy and hard to figure out what was going on.
+Instead of hacking on that script, I put together this little wrapper to do what I wanted.

-### THIS IS A WORK-AROUND
+### THIS REALLY IS A WORK-AROUND
 The real problem that needs to be fixed is that GRUB itself is not 'smart' enough in that it does not use the bootfs property when loading a kernel and initramfs (rendering "beadm activate" nearly worthless)...

+### Working around GRUB limitations
+As I have said, GRUB does not work properly using the bootfs property and "beadm activate"-- so this method does not use the bootfs property to determine which boot environment to load.
+Instead, it creates hardcoded GRUB menuentries-- one per boot environment.

 ### Workflow example 1
 beadm create foobar && grubbe-mkconfig > /boot/grub/grub.cfg